Residency program director

 Teaching certificate

 The resident will participate in a teaching certificate program during the PGY-1 year.
-We determine the provider of the teaching certificate program on a yearly basis
+We determine the provider of the teaching certificate program on a yearly basis.

 Benefits

-Total Earned time (10 days):
+Total earned time

 - 3 holidays